junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Hey," Dean regards him for a second, aiming for a softer voice.
 But even he knows the echo of his yell is still lingering in the air.
 He can even hear them himself.

 "Hello, Dean."
 Cas comes out of his meditation, looking almost cheerful to see him, as if he has forgotten everything harsh he just said.
-Is the angel extra forgiven these days or does he have a goldfish's memory now?
+Is the angel extra forgiving these days or does he have a goldfish's memory now?

 Dean swallows.